andrew/ultimate-awesome/README.md

 - [Awesome-Distributed-Deep-Learning](https://github.com/bharathgs/Awesome-Distributed-Deep-Learning) - A curated list of awesome Distributed Deep Learning resources.
 - [awesome-remark](https://github.com/remarkjs/awesome-remark) - Curated list of awesome remark resources.
 - [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - Resources for conservation, development, and documentation of low resource (human) languages.
-- [awesome-ecommerce-stack](https://github.com/astrotars/awesome-ecommerce-stack) - 💰 Popular marketing tools and add-ons used by 10,000+ of the top e-commerce stores.
+- [Awesome-Image-Matting](https://github.com/wchstrife/Awesome-Image-Matting) - :notebook: A curated list of deep learning image matting papers and codes.
 - [WinUI-3-Apps-List](https://github.com/DesignLipsx/WinUI-3-Apps-List) - A curated collection of over 420+ apps that embrace the WinUI 3 Design.
 - [awesome-ocelot](https://github.com/geffzhang/awesome-ocelot) - A curated list of awesome ocelot books, courses, trainings, conference talks, blogs and most inspiring open source contributors.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-testing-courses](https://github.com/upgundecha/awesome-testing-courses) - A curated list of awesome online courses and tutorials on software testing, test automation and more.
 - [awesome-maps](https://github.com/simsieg/awesome-maps) - There is more than google: A collection of great online maps 🌍🗺🌎.
 - [Awesome-Document-Image-Rectification](https://github.com/fh2019ustc/Awesome-Document-Image-Rectification) - A comprehensive list of awesome document image rectification papers.
-- [awesome-vehicle-re-identification](https://github.com/knwng/awesome-vehicle-re-identification) - Collection of dataset&paper&code on Vehicle Re-Identification.
 - [edge-ai](https://github.com/crespum/edge-ai) - A curated list of resources for embedded AI.
 - [awesome-remote-companies](https://github.com/fireball787b/awesome-remote-companies) - Awesome remote companies with values and work-life balance culture.
 - [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.
+- [awesome-vehicle-re-identification](https://github.com/knwng/awesome-vehicle-re-identification) - Collection of dataset&paper&code on Vehicle Re-Identification.
 - [awesome-dashboards](https://github.com/omarkdev/awesome-dashboards) - List of dashboards free to use.
 - [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
 Contributions and translations are highly encouraged. .
 - [awesome-random-stuff](https://github.com/ahmadawais/awesome-random-stuff) - Collection of interesting things I find on the World Wide Web.
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
-- [Awesome-Image-Matting](https://github.com/wchstrife/Awesome-Image-Matting) - :notebook: A curated list of deep learning image matting papers and codes.
 - [V3NCO-starred-this-repo](https://github.com/Explosion-Scratch/V3NCO-starred-this-repo) - Star to change the repo title to your username!.
 - [awesome-platform-engineering](https://github.com/shospodarets/awesome-platform-engineering) - Curated list of tools and resources for Platform Engineering.
 - [awesome-ai-infrastructures](https://github.com/1duo/awesome-ai-infrastructures) - Infrastructures™ for Machine Learning Training/Inference in Production.